lkodinsson/MARS/Basic/PHB.md

 When a character is hit by an attack, trap, or by any means, they will take damage.
 Before any damage is dealt, it is reduced by their damage reduction.
 No matter how much damage reduction a character has, the minimum amount of damage they must take is 1.

 Any damage dealt to a character is taken first to their endurance, and then the difference to their health if no endurance remains.
 When a character is dealt damage, if they would then have zero endurance and are reduced to less than zero health (health can be negative), that character is given the dying condition.
-If they are reduced to exactly zero health, they are given the unconscious condition.
+If they are reduced to exactly zero health, they are only given the unconscious condition.

 Attacks made by weapons with the nonlethal feature cause a creature to be given the unconscious condition instead of the dying condition when applicable.
 If nonlethal attacks bring a character to negative health equal to their maximum health, then they are given the dying condition.